 A very warm welcome to my website.
-Below you will find my full biography.
+Below you will find my full third person biography for concert/media/promotion

 Matthew Sear (b.
 1975)

-Matthew has featured in the publications; Classical Guitar, Fanfare (USA), The Jewish Chronicle, Gibson Lifestyle and We Are Cult, while his music has receieved premier performances at: the Royal Academy of Music, the 1901 Arts Club, St Martin in the Field, Maria Marchant’s ‘7 Notes in 7 Days’, and the Edinburgh, Toronto and Adelaide fringe festivals.
+Matthew Sear is a London-born composer and multi-instrumentalist known for his works for solo instruments and small ensembles.
+He has been featured in notable publications such as Classical Guitar, Fanfare, The Jewish Chronicle, and Gibson Lifestyle.
+Matthew’s music has premiered at venues including the Royal Academy of Music, the 1901 Arts Club, St Martin-in-the-Fields, Maria Marchant’s 7 Notes in 7 Days, and at the Edinburgh, Toronto, and Adelaide Fringe Festivals.

-“The America Suite contained both the bustling New York Metropolis and hints of Southern Bluegrass...exhilarating!”
+Melinda Hughes of Broadwaybaby.com wrote of the premiere of his composition at the Edinburgh Fringe Festival in 2013:“The America Suite contained both the bustling New York Metropolis and hints of Southern Bluegrass... exhilarating!”

 Alongside his work in performance and composition, Matthew is equally passionate about education.